The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 You'll need: styling paste, a boar-bristle brush, and silk hair ties

-Create your hair part — or don't, sometimes I want a clean pull-back — then apply your preferred styling paste, wax, gel, or oil.
-"I try to steer clear of products that are packed with silicones, petrolatum, and fillers since they are known to build up on the hair and scalp," offers Reavey.
-She recommends the Act+Acre 4% Candelilla Matte Styling Paste designed for texture and hold, while supporting the scalp microbiome.
-Another tip: "If you’re looking to achieve that 'wet effect' you can mix your styling paste with a hair oil," says Reavey, which will give the hair more of a sheen.
+Create your hair parting — or don't, sometimes I want a clean pull-back — then apply your preferred styling paste, wax, gel or oil.
+"I try to steer clear of products that are packed with silicones and petrolatum since they are known to build up on the hair and scalp," offers Reavey.
+Another tip: "If you’re looking to achieve that wet effect you can mix your styling paste with a hair oil," says Reavey, which will give the hair more of a sheen.

 Wash your hair twice

 Whenever you're adding a lot of hair product directly to your scalp, it's best to add a scalp treatment to your routine.
 You can do a pre-shampoo treatment.
-I really like the Briogeo Scalp Buildup Detox Spray because it's easy to spritz into your scalp 15 minutes before your shower.
-Reavey recommends the Act+Acre Vitamin E Scalp Detox Oil to break down and remove any of the build-up from styling products while soothing potential irritation (this is great if your scalp is sensitive).
-In the shower, Reavey recommends a double-cleanse, shampooing twice to make sure your scalp is thoroughly clean before you dry it and slick it back all over again.
+I really like Briogeo Scalp Revival Charcoal and Tea Tree Buildup Detox Spray, £23, because it's easy to spritz into your scalp 15 minutes before your shower.
+Reavey recommends Act+Acre Vitamin E Scalp Detox Oil, £42, to break down and remove any of the build-up from styling products while soothing potential irritation (this is great if your scalp is sensitive).
+In the shower, Reavey recommends a double cleanse: shampooing twice to make sure your scalp is thoroughly clean before you dry it and slick it back all over again.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.